staten-island-tech/vue-reactivity-gigaquantum/README.md

 To accomplish this, I used several key features of the Vue.js framework.
 I opted to use the Vue 3 Composition API.
 I used Components to make various parts of the car item cards and the car item cards themselves, and passed props into the car item cards using v-for.
 I used v-bind along with custom functions to dynamically change the background color of the performance rating icon based on the car’s performance rating value.
 I used v-if to change the cart button’s text and appearance when a car was added or removed from the cart.
 I used emits to change whether a car’s inCart property was true or false, made a computed list of all of the cars whose inCart property was true, and used v-for to populate the cart section with cars that were in the cart.

 Lastly, I used Vite.js to set up my development environment for this project, and used Netlify to host it online.

+## NOTE
+This website was developed for desktop devices only, and may not function as intended on mobile devices.
+This website can be viewed [here](https://horizon5cars.netlify.app)